keeneyetact/retroBoard/README.md

 If you want to use a more "production-ready" database such as MongoDB, create the configuration file as explained above and set `DB_Use_Mongo` to `true`.
 You will of course need an instance of MongoDB running on your system for that to work.

+## How to enable SocketIO anti-spam

+It's very easy to abuse a SocketIO connection, by running some code in your console and doing `io.emit('spam')` in an infinite loop to create a DOS attack on the server.

+To enable a rate-limiting fix for this attack, set `Use_Anti_Spam` to `true` in the config file.

 ## Roadmap

 * Add more languages